 A LetsGetChecked at-home STD test is simple.
 You order the test-kit online and it arrives within 2 days in discreet packaging that fits through your letterbox.
 You collect your samples yourself in the comfort of your own home.

-Depending on the test that you select, you will collect just a urine sample (Simple 2) ,or a urine sample and a finger prick blood test (Standard 6 & Complete 12).
+Depending on the test that you select, you will collect just a urine sample (Simple test) ,or a urine sample and a finger prick blood test (Standard & Complete test).
 All our test kits come with instructions that are easy to follow.

 Is An At-Home STD Test Accurate?